Golden age of American animation: Stop motion and special effects

 Stop motion animation reached the height of its popularity during the 1950s.
 The exploding popularity of science fiction films led to an exponential development in the field of special effects, and George Pal became the producer of several popular special effects-laden films.
 Meanwhile, Ray Harryhausen's work on such films as The Beast from 20,000 Fathoms, Earth vs. the Flying Saucers, and The Seventh Voyage of Sinbad drew in large crowds and encouraged the development of "realistic" special effects in films.
 These effects used many of the same techniques as cel animation, but still the two media did not often come together.
 Stop motion developed to the point that the effects in Fantastic Voyage and 2001: A Space Odyssey seemed lifelike to an unearthly degree.

 Hollywood special effects continued to develop in a manner that largely avoided cel animation, though several memorable animated sequences were included in live-action feature films of the era.
 The most famous of these was a scene during the movie Anchors Aweigh, in which actor Gene Kelly danced with an animated Jerry Mouse (of Tom and Jerry fame).
 But except for occasional sequences of this sort, the only real integration of cel animation into live-action films came in the development of animated credit and title sequences.
-Saul Bass' opening sequences for Alfred Hitchcock's films (including Vertigo, North by Northwest, and Psycho) are highly praised, and inspired several imitators.
+Saul Bass's opening sequences for Alfred Hitchcock's films (including Vertigo, North by Northwest, and Psycho) are highly praised, and inspired several imitators.

 The wartime era

 The major Hollywood studios contributed greatly to the war effort, and their cartoon studios pitched in as well with various contributions.
 At the Fleischer studios, Popeye the Sailor joined the Navy and began fighting Nazis, Italian Fascists, and "Japs"; while the Warner Bros. studio produced a series of Private Snafu instructional film cartoons especially for viewing by enlisted soldiers.
-Even Disney was involved in the war effort, producing both satirical comedies such as Der Fuhrer's Face, and commentaries such as Education for Death.
+Even Disney was involved in the war effort, producing both satirical comedies such as Der Fuhrer's Face and commentaries such as Education for Death.